Skip to main content

 This drive-thru staple isn’t completely off the table, but given that fried foods increase signs of aging, it’s best to consume fried chicken in limited amounts.
 That said, some people think acne is caused by food consumption, particularly fried ones.
 While research links consuming fried foods three times per week or more to having severe acne, it’s not definitively proven that this actually triggers acne.
 In fact, hormones, like testosterone, could be a more likely culprit.

-CBD candied edibles.
+CBD candied edibles

 Candy

 Sorry to all of you out there with a sweet tooth.
-Candy gets its appeal from sugar, but high-sugar diets are infamously bad for skin.
+Candy gets its appeal from sugar, but high-sugar diets are infamously bad for the skin.
 They can accelerate aging and exacerbate acne by increasing inflammation in the skin.
 The American Academy of Dermatology Association (AAD) says that a lower-glycemic diet may reduce the number of pimples.

 White pasta